 I usually take two 10-second draws, and if you’re using the recommended rice grain size dab, you should be able to clear it in 20 seconds.

 If not, hold the power button for three seconds to keep the session rolling for another 20.

 Try to clean out the atomizer immediately after a session by placing a small amount of water at the end of a q-tip and swabbing out the bowl.
 This technique will drastically reduce cleaning frequency.

 A hot start with the Boost Evo consists of placing some of your materials onto a dab tool, heating the Boost Evo to temp, and then placing the materials into the atomizer.

-Wait until all the materials are off the dab tool and then attach the glass over the atomizer.
+Wait until all the materials are off the dab tool, then attach the glass to the atomizer.

-I recommend a quick clear of the chamber and then place your finger over the Airflow Release to restrict a bit of air and help regulate the chamber’s temperature.
+I recommend a quick clear of the chamber and then placing your finger over the Airflow Release to restrict a bit of air and help regulate the chamber’s temperature.

 Dr. Dabber Boost vs. Switch

 First and foremost, the Boost Evo is the more portable vaporizer of the two.
 While both dab rigs conceal nicely into their protective cases, the Switch is a BIG dab rig.
 It’s not the best to use at the park, the beach, hiking, or anything where discretion AND portability are needed.